MauriceDroll/Docker_Website_Beerpong/README.md

 The website runs with flask and python3.

+    1. Navigate to ros2_ws
+    2. Colcon build
+    3. source install/setup.bash
-    1. Navigate to src/pkg_website_beerpong/pkg_website_beerpong
+    4. Navigate to src/pkg_website_beerpong/pkg_website_beerpong
-    2. start it with: python3 app.py
+    5. start it with: python3 app.py

 # How to access the website